 Volunteers in Tennessee Extension can be categorized as a Level 1, Level 2, or Level 3 volunteer depending upon their direct contact with minors.
 Extension Agents will work with volunteers to determine which level a volunteer should be categorized.
-A Decision Tree for Adult Volunteers and a Decision Tree for Youth Volunteers are provided to help determine the level.
+A Decision Tree for Adult Volunteers is provided to help determine the level.